Suzdal Kremlin

 Together with several structures in the neighboring city of Vladimir, it was named a UNESCO World Heritage Site in 1992.

 History

 While archeological evidence suggests that the Suzdal Kremlin was settled as early as the 10th century, the fortress itself was built in the late 11th or early 12th century.
 The fortress was strategically located on a bend of the Kamenka river on three sides and a moat to the east.
 It was surrounded by earthen ramparts that remain to the present day.
-A settlement (posad Russian: посад) to the east became home the secular population - shopkeepers and craftsmen, while the Kremlin proper was the home of the prince, the archbishop, and the high clergy.
+A settlement (posad Russian: посад) to the east became home to the secular population - shopkeepers and craftsmen, while the Kremlin proper was the home of the prince, the archbishop, and the high clergy.